sbenthall/poll.emic/README.md

 It is a fork of `topical-topology`, an earlier research project.

-## Setup and usage
+## Setup and configuration

+Clone the repository and run

+    python setup.py develop

-settings.py has the global settings for all the scripts
+settings.py has the global settings

-then run these scripts in the following order:

-getsnowball.py -> finds a 'snowball' of users getLog.py -> logs last 200 tweets of each user in snowball extract.py -> extracts the tweets from the logs into a format usable by MALLET infertopics.py -> Use MALLET to infer topics on the tweets using LDA preparedata.py -> parse data into numpy arrays and persist as .npy files

-then use the analysis scripts, or write your own

-## Config

-To properly configure the scripts, you need to supply a file, config.cfg, with the following contents:
+You will also need to supply a file, config.cfg, with the following information to authenticate with the TWitter API:

 [OAuth]
 accesstoken:realaccesstoken
 accesstokenkey:realtokenkey
 consumerkey:consumerkey
 consumersecret:consumersecret

+## Usage

+For one application of this, try running the getsnowball script.

+    python bin/getsnowball.py

+This should start crawling a snowball centered on a particular Twitter user.